appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 #### requestName `String`

     <dd>
-    The name of the request that identifies it within the workflow.
-This request name can be used to filter the requests as part of [Get requests](/workflows/reference/workflow-queries#get-requests) by adding it in the `Request name` attribute.
+    The name of the request, which serves as its identifier within the workflow.
+This name can be used to filter requests in as part of [Get requests](/workflows/reference/workflow-queries#get-requests) workflow query by adding it in the `Request name` attribute.
     </dd>

 #### message `String` `Optional`
     <dd>
-      Add the information associated with the request that you may want to share with app.
-For example, when creating a refund request, you may want to create a descriptive message _Refund raised by User 1_.
+      A descriptive message associated with the request, providing additional context for users.
+For example, when creating a refund request, you might include a message like "Refund request raised by User 1".
     </dd>

 #### resolutions `String[]`
     <dd>
-    An array of strings representing the possible resolutions/actions that can be taken for the request.
-For example, `['Approve', 'Reject']`
+    Represents the possible actions a user can take on the request.
+The resolution is passed to the [Resolve requests](/workflows/reference/workflow-queries#resolve-requests) workflow query to apply the selected resolution.
+For example, `['Approve', 'Reject']`.
     </dd>

 #### metadata `JSON` `Optional `
     <dd>
-    Add data that you may need to process the request.
-For example, you may want the unique identifier of the record, so that in Appsmith app you can query the data and fetch the details.
-Bind this to the view button in a Table widget and open a modal to show the detailed view to users.
+    Add data that may be needed to process the request or display more information to the user in your app.
+For example, you can include a unique identifier for the record associated with the request.
+Use the identifier in your app to fetch and show the details to user.
     </dd>

 #### requestToUsers
    <dd>
-   Specifies the user or users to whom the request is assigned for approval or rejection.
-Each element in the array should be the email address of the user.
-This is mandatory if you are not supplying `requestToGroups`.
+   Specifies the user or users to whom the request will be assigned for resolution.
+Each element in the array has to be the username for logging into your app.
+It's mandatory to supply this attribute if you are not supplying `requestToGroups` atribute.
    </dd>

 #### requestToGroups `String[]` `Optional`

 <dd>
-An array of user group names specifying the groups of users to whom the request is assigned.
-If supplied, the request will be available for users belonging to these groups to take action.
-This is mandatory if you are not supplying `requestToUsers`.
+Specifies the group name or names to which the request will be assigned for resolution.
+When specified, the request will be assigned to all the users belonging to the group or groups.
+Each group name must be configured in your app and have appropriate permissions to perform actions.
+It's mandatory to supply this attribute if you are not supplying the `requestToUsers` attribute.
  </dd>